 Ms. Bassiri’s matters have been conducted at various seats, governed by a variety of substantive and procedural laws (including those of Austria, Bahrain, Belgium, Egypt, England and Wales, Estonia, Ethiopia, France, Germany, Greece, Italy, Iran, Jersey, Kazakhstan, Latvia, Luxembourg, Mongolia, Netherlands, New York, Romania, Russia, Singapore, Sweden, Switzerland, UAE and Zimbabwe).

-Ms. Bassiri has received many professional accolades, recognising her as one of the best in international arbitration, in Chambers and Partners, Leaders League, Lexology, Who’s Who Legal—Arbitration, Who’s Who Legal—Thought Leaders, Legal 500 Arbitration Powerlist, Expert Guides Women in Business Law—Arbitration, GAR100, among others.
-Since 2014, she has been praised in Who’s Who Legal—Arbitration.
-Already in 2016, she was ranked in the top 20 practitioners worldwide by WWL: Future Leaders – Arbitration, described by peers and clients as an “extremely sharp arbitrator and counsel”, which followed by praising her “clever and sophisticated advocacy”.
-Since 2018, Who’s Who Legal—Arbitration has acknowledged Ms. Bassiri as a Thought Leader and Global Leader.
+Ms. Bassiri has received many professiona laccolades, recognizing her as one of the best in international arbitration, including Chambers and Partners, Leaders League, Lexology (formerly Who’s Who Legal) Arbitration, Legal 500 Arbitration Powerlist, Expert Guides Women in Business Law—Arbitration, GAR 100, among others.
+Since 2014, she has been praised in Lexology—Arbitration.
+Already in 2016, she was ranked in the top 20 practitioners worldwide by Who’s Who Legal: Future Leaders – Arbitration, described by peers and clients as an “extremely sharp arbitrator and counsel”.
+Since 2018, Lexology—Arbitration has acknowledged Ms. Bassiri as a Global Thought Leader.

 Cologne, Brussels (E-List)